ZainabJenmi/DSA-Palmoria-Group-emp/README.md

 # DSA Palmora Group HR Analysis
- issues bordering on gender inequality in its 3 regions.
-Unfortunately, the media recently published the news with the headline “Palmoria, the Manufacturing Patriarchy”

 ### Project Objective
-The Objective is to analyse the company’s HR data in order to identify key areas within the business that could give rise to issues like gender Inequality, Under payment and come up with recommendations for management’s attention.
+The Objective is to analyse the company’s HR data in order to identify key areas within the business that could give rise to issues like gender Inequality , Under payment and come up with recommendations for the managemen.

 ### Tools used
 - Power Query
 - Microsoft Power BI

-### Methodology
+### Process
-#### Data cleaning and manipulation
+##### Data cleaning and manipulation
 - Removal of duplicates.
 - Assigning undisclosed o empty gender.
 - Removing employees wih null department and salary.

-#### Analysis
+##### Analysis and visualisaion
-- Identified employees earning < $90,000
+- Identified employees earning < $90,000.
-- Salary grouped in $10,000 bands
-- Analyzed average salary per gender by region and department
+- Analyzed average salary per gender by region and department.
-- Analsiing Salary by Band of $10,000 interval
+- Analzing payment distribution by $10,000 interval.

-#### Visualization
+- Merging tables to determine annual Bonus.
+- Calculation of annual bonus.

 <img width="1112" height="852" alt="Palmoria Dashboard 1" src="https://github.com/user-attachments/assets/9f14e8b4-3710-4982-bf29-5b87b04810f7" />